 Let me at least put those fears to rest.
 While there have been a few reports of partying at Epcot’s Food and Wine Festival getting out of hand at Walt Disney World, I saw none of that behavior at Disneyland.
 Adults were imbibing responsibly.
 We Californians may drink a lot of wine, but that just means we know how to handle it too.

-I attended without my kids on a girls weekend with a few blogging friends, and it was a fun time for adults.
+I attended without my kids for the media opening this year and also for a girls weekend in 2018, and it was a blast for adults.
 But I’d certainly not hesitate to bring my kids back in future years.
 That said, visitors with kids would benefit from knowing a few insider tips to make the most of the experience.

 First and foremost, the highlight for kids is the Junior Chef experience.
 Kids ages 3-11 can cook with Goofy over in Hollywood Land at the festival stage there.
-If your child is dead set on this experience, arrive early (up to an hour beforehand), as there is no advance signup or Fastpass available.
+If your child is dead set on this experience, arrive early (at least 30 minutes in advance), as there is no advance signup or FASTPASS available.

 Second, be aware food lines can get long for the festival marketplaces, especially around mealtimes.
 Your kids are probably not going to want to stand in one more line at Disneyland.
-Go early or go late to minimize waits.
+Go early or go late to minimize waits and dodge bigger crowds.
 One strategy for families might be for one parent to grab a table at the Festival Beer Garden or Pacific Wharf with the kids after getting food at a first marketplace.
-Then have a second adult in your group stand in line to get additional food at other marketplaces.
-Divide and conquer.
+Then have a second adult in your group pick up additional food at other marketplaces.

 Insider Tips for Making the Most of a Visit to the Disneyland Food & Wine Festival

 Ready to visit the Food and Wine Festival?
-Here are the best tips I gathered from my visit so you can already be a pro before you go:
+Here are the best tips I gathered from my visits this year and last so you can already be a pro before you go:

 - Bring your ID.
 While I didn’t get carded (because I’m not as young as I used to be), bring your ID if you want to imbibe.
 You never know when you might need it.

-- Or . . . go when some APs are Blocked Out.
-If you can’t take advantage of the AP perks, then try an opposite strategy.
+- Go when some APs are Blocked Out.
 With all the perks and the draw of a special event, Food & Wine draws a lot of locals.
 To avoid crowds, look for dates when a lot of the local passes are blocked out from entering the park (see pass blockout dates on the Disneyland site here).

 - Arrive early for Junior Chef.
 If you have a little Emeril in the making who must do Junior Chef with Goofy, plan head.
 The cast member experts we talked to recommended up to an hour in advance to ensure your spot on the busiest weekends.
-There is no pre-signup like there is for Jedi Training Academy so grab some food, camp out, and be patient!
+There is no pre-signup like there was for Jedi Training Academy when it was around.
+So grab some food, camp out, and be patient!

 Saving Money on Your Visit to Disneyland Food & Wine!